wolvido/Bank-Account-Management-System/README.md

 A full stack web application that offers a comprehensive financial management solution designed around a calendar-based interface.
-Users can track their daily financial activities, view balances, and record withdrawals for every day of the month.
+Helps clients track financial transactions across multiple accounts via a calendar based interface and a transaction overview interface.

 Features:
 - A calendar interface that displays the balance and withdraws of every day of the month.